gvwilson/sensibleadventures/wrestler/wrestler.md

 *"I am not afraid."
 There is a moment's silence.
-"Must this be done now?
+"But why must I go with them?
 Laughs-at-Storms says she has made a new blanket."*

-*"It must be done.
+*"You must go with them because I have said you must."
+The elk bleats again.
-You can put your arrows in Laugher's quiver some other season."
+You can put your arrows in Laugher's quiver next season."*
-The elk bleats again.*

 ---

-*We spent four years together, Saknus and I, learning to wrestle.
-We would capture and sacrifice small birds, or fieldmice, and then use their bones to command their little spirits before setting them free.
+*We spent four years together,
+Saknus and I,
+learning to wrestle.
+We trapped small birds and fieldmice, then used their bones to command their little spirits before setting them free.
+Once I persuaded my brother to trap a lynx for us.
+We called its spirit back to do small magics for several days until my mother found out.
+She beat me for my impudence,
+but his only punishment was a week without lessons.*

-Once I persuaded my brother to trap a fox for us, and we called its spirit back to do small magics for several days, until my grandfather caught us and beat me.
-At night and in winter Saknus told us stories, laughing at his mistakes as he learned our language.
-He told us of the South, of his home, of camps that never moved, of more people than he could name.*
+*At night Saknus told us stories, laughing at his mistakes as he learned our language.
+He told us of his home in the south, of ships and kings and libraries, of cities filled with so many people that no one knew all their names.*

-*My grandfather often grumbled that it was no good teaching the monster, he had no ancestors, but my father ignored him.
-Many other shamans came to visit my father and his strange pupil, and from each of them I think Saknus learned a little more.*
+My grandfather often grumbled that there was no point teaching him how to wrestle if he had no ancestors, but my mother ignored him.
+Other shamans came to visit her and talk to her strange pupil, and from each of them I think Saknus learned a little more.*

-*"To work strong magics a shaman must have strong spirits to help him.
+*"To work strong magics a shaman must have help from strong spirits.
-Our ancestors are angry when they are called back from their camps in the Forever Summer, and must be beaten before they will obey.
-Only by beating a spirit can magic be done."
-Saknus smiled when my father said this, as though at some joke only he had heard.*
+Our ancestors are angry when they are called back from the Summer Lands and must be beaten before they will obey.
+Only in this way can magic be done."
+Saknus smiled when my mother said this, as though at some joke only he had heard.*

-*"Can you only call ancestors back to wrestle?" he once asked.*
+*"Can you only call ancestors back to wrestle?" he asked.*

+*"Yes," my mother replied.
+It was true.
-*"Yes," my father replied.
-And it was true.
-I had tried, when other shamans visited, to reach their ancestors through their necklaces-of-bones, but I never could.*
+I had tried,
+when other shamans visited,
+to reach their ancestors through their necklaces-of-bones, but I never could.*

-*When my grandfather finally died, my father, my brother Walks-In-Storm, Saknus, and I fasted for two days.
-With the proper rituals we cut off his thumbs and burned his body.
-My mother emptied the stew-pot and boiled the thumbs until the meat was gone.*
+*When my grandfather died we fasted for two days, then cut off his thumbs and burned his body.
+My mother emptied the stew-pot and boiled the thumbs until the meat fell from them.*

-*Then my father took the bones and went away from camp.
-"He is wrestling my grandfather," I told Saknus, proud of knowing something that the quick monster did not.
-"He will defeat his father's ghost, and then put the thumbs on his necklace-of-bones."*
+*She took the bones and went away from camp.

-*"And it is with those bones that he calls his ancestors?"*
+"She is wrestling his spirit,"
+I told Saknus,
+proud of knowing something for once that he did not.
+"Once she has defeated him,
+she will put his bones on her necklace."*

+*"There are a great many bones on that necklace," he observed, his eyes on the horizon.*

+*"There are twenty-two," I told him proudly.
+"Every summer my mother makes a magic to tie her spirit to her own bones so that after she dies I can call her back and wrestle her.
+Every shaman does this
-*"Yes," I told him.
-"That is the only way anyone can do it.
-Every summer a shaman must make a magic to tie his spirit to his bones for another year, so that after he dies his spirit can be found and wrestled.
-Every shaman swears to do this, so that his children and theirs will have magic.
-If a shaman sees many summers and does this magic many times his grandchildren's grandchildren might still be able to find his spirit and wrestle it.
-My grandfather," I added proudly, "Lived a very long life."
+so that their children and theirs will have magic.
+If a shaman sees many summers and does this many times their grandchildren's grandchildren might still be able to call on them."*

-Saknus smiled.*
+*The southerner turned his hands palms up in a gesture of thanks.
+"I am grateful as always for your lessons."*

-*Walks-In-Storm scowled then, as he often did when around the big-nosed man.
-We were twins, and he had taken to hunting as I had taken to the shaman's ways.
-He would say little when the monster spoke, and would soon leave a tent if Saknus entered.
-We had been closer than friends before Saknus's arrival; it hurt me that we grew apart in those years.*
+*My brother Walks-In-Storm scowled then, as he often did when around the big-nosed southerner.
+We were twins,
+and he had taken to hunting as I had taken to the shaman's ways.
+He would say little when Saknus spoke, and would soon leave a tent if he entered.
+We had been closer than friends before Saknus's arrival.
+It hurt me that we grew apart in those years.*

 ---